Kevin-Lyons/Pixel-Art-Creator-MVC/README.md

 # CSCI 338 Class Project
 This is a project to demonstrate the Model-View-Controller design pattern.
-The program can be used to create pixel art
+This program can be used to create pixel art

 # The assignment